AdobeDocs/experience-platform.nl-NL/help/sources/tutorials/api/collect/protocols.md

 # Creeer een dataflow voor protocolbronnen Gebruikend [!DNL Flow Service] API

-Deze zelfstudie behandelt de stappen voor het ophalen van gegevens van een protocolbron en het brengen van gegevens naar Platform met behulp van [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+This tutorial covers the steps for retrieving data from a protocols source and bringing them to Platform using [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 >[!NOTE]
 >